01sadra/IsTyping.../README.md

 ## Contribution

-It's not Linux Core but I will appreciate any kind of contribution :Heart:
+It's not Linux Core but I will appreciate any kind of contribution :heart: